-African Conservation Development Group is an experienced developer of sustainable, integrated land use projects in Africa, specialising in climate-smart, conservation-led development.
+African Conservation Development Group (ACDG) is an experienced developer of sustainable, integrated land use projects in Africa, specialising in climate-smart, conservation-led development.

 We design land-use plans that allocate rights optimally for the ecosystem and ensure their effective implementation.
 We secure and hold the land rights, raise public and private sector capital and mobilise specialist technical and institutional resources to unlock the full commercial, ecological and social value of an ecosystem.

 The philosophy and model guiding the African Conservation Development Group’s approach has evolved and been refined over the past 30 years.
 The notion that underutilised land and natural resources in Africa, consolidated and packaged with defined use rights, could produce attractive returns while restoring ecological integrity, was first demonstrated by Conservation Corporation, co-founded by Alan Bernstein, Kevin Leo-Smith and others in the early 1990s.

 Its consolidation of non-viable and ecologically damaged farms and reintroduction of thousands of wild animals to the land led to the formation of the renowned Phinda Game Reserve and laid the foundation for the most respected wildlife tourism company in Africa, now known as &Beyond.
 Under Alan’s guidance, Conservation Corporation grew to employ 3,000 staff across 40+ ecotourism businesses and related conservation programmes in six countries in East and Southern Africa.